 Our marketing and business management/executive team will operate from both Shanghai China and our offices in San Francisco.
-We will continue to explore new concepts and opportunities to invest in projects that meet our criteria We have incurred expenses and operating losses, as part of our activities in developing e-commerce platforms, B2BCHX, OFFICEHOP, ROOSTER ESSENTIALS and an initial investment in Global Hemp Service The capital we raise will go into marketing, acquisitions and revenue generation.
+We will continue to explore new concepts and opportunities to invest in projects that meet our criteria We have incurred expenses and operating losses, as part of our activities in developing e-commerce platforms, B2BCHX, OFFICEHOP, ROOSTER ESSENTIALS and in Global Hemp Service LLC.V2 The capital we raise will go into marketing, acquisitions and revenue generation.
 This will take our vision forward and to the next level.

 The APPlife Digital Solutions business model is two-fold.
-First, is to market our current in-house developed projects OfficeHop, B2BCHX, ROOSTER ESSENTIALS ecommerce and cloud based business over the next year, work to add partnerships like the Global Hemp Service LLC and to add additional in-house developed projects including LollipopNFT in the third quarter of 2022 and DRINX starting in 2023.
-We plan to engage multiple resources such as adding staff, create partnerships, and as capital becomes available, to market and grow revenue for B2BCHX, OFFICE HOP, and ROOSTER ESSENTIALS.
+First, is to market our current in-house developed projects OfficeHop, B2BCHX, ROOSTER ESSENTIALS ecommerce and cloud based business over the next year, work to add partnerships like the Global Hemp Service LLC and to add additional in-house developed projects including Lollipop NFT in the second quarter of 2023 and DRINX starting in 2023.
+We plan to engage multiple resources, add staff and create partnerships as needed and as capital becomes available to market and grow revenue for B2BCHX, OFFICE HOP, LOLLIPOP NFT and ROOSTER ESSENTIALS.